 Eligibility Criteria for Private Limited Registration

-To register a Private Limited Company, the following eligibility conditions must be met:
+To register a Private Limited Company, the following eligibility conditions are:

 1. Minimum Number of Directors and Shareholders